 A lot of police procedurals take place in such a world.
 In the grittier dramas, every character is damaged or morally-compromised to one degree or another.
-Every prosecution is an uphill battle hampered by city politics, well-meaning civil rights crusaders, or simple incompetence.
+Every prosecution is an uphill battle hampered by city politics, well-meaning civil rights crusaders, legal loopholes, or simple incompetence.
 And success is a mere drop in the bucket: there's always going to be another crime to solve, another murderer to catch.
 At best, our protagonists are jaded and/or burned out from seeing the worst of humanity day-in and day-out.
 At worst, they are one failed case away from turning Knight Templar.

 The Adventures of Superboy: In the episode "Roads Not Taken, Part 2", the titular character visits an Earth on an alternate timeline, ruled by a dictator known as the Sovereign, who is his duplicate in that timeline.

 Battlestar Galactica (Reimagined): The 2000s series.
 The human race is made up largely of flawed, amoral, and evil people who barely deserve to continue existing as a species, every victory the fleet wins comes at great cost, and even the completion of their quest to find Earth nets them nothing but the lifeless, irradiated ruins of a dead civilization.

 Blackadder: Even though it's hard to tell.
 The first series starts off with him accidentally lopping off his uncle's head (said uncle absolutely despised him despite not knowing him at all), and throughout the series Blackadder just keeps sliding further down the social food chain, despite all of this being Played for Laughs.

 Blake's 7: If they're nice/happy, they stop being nice/happy or they die.
 If they're not, they get worse or they die.
 If they get worse, they die.
 If they don't die, run.